Julie, ALTEN Space Project Manager

 Among the most interesting projects on which she has had the opportunity to work, Julie mentions a program involving 600 telecommunications satellites, intended to provide global internet coverage, including areas not currently served, called “white areas”.

 Her team participated in developing and assessing pilot satellites, as well as in the creation of the assembly line in Toulouse.
 ALTEN consultants traveled to Florida in the United States, to participate in the installation of two assembly lines.
-Another interesting family of satellites, Earth observation satellites, also called scientific satellites: “Currently, we are supporting a meteorological satellite project as well as a mission involving a probe to be used to explore Jupiter’s icy moons.”
+Another interesting family of satellites, Earth observation satellites, also called scientific satellites: “We have supported a meteorological satellite project as well as a mission involving a probe to be used to explore Jupiter’s icy moons.”

 An unexpected match